 When to See a Podiatrist in New York

-If you have serious foot pain, schedule an appointment with a highest rated podiatry doctor in NYC, Dr. Sophia Solomon.
-After evaluating your general health and looking for the cause of your foot pain, your doctor will examine the biomechanics of your body with special focus on the lower extremities.
+If you have serious foot pain, schedule an appointment with the highest-rated podiatry doctor in NYC.
+After evaluating your general health and looking for the cause of your foot pain, your doctor will examine the biomechanics of your body with a special focus on the lower extremities.
 A good podiatrist in midtown NYC will never prescribe a custom orthotic without a full biomechanical exam.

-Good podiatry doctors will perform a thorough gait (walking) evaluation as well as an examination of all joints in the sitting (off-weighbearing) position.
+Good podiatry doctors will perform a thorough gait (walking) evaluation and examine all joints in the sitting (off-weigh bearing) position.
 Once this information is gathered, your podiatric doctor makes a 3D image of each foot.
 Using these images and measurements of your feet, a custom-fitted set of orthotics can be created then modified to correct your foot problems.

 Details About Orthotics

-Orthotics create optimal weight distribution, which takes pressure off any sore spots on your feet.
+Orthotics create optimal weight distribution, which takes the pressure off any sore spots on your feet.
 Shoe inserts do provide some shock absorption, but that is not the main reason to use them.
 Orthotics goals also function to prevent more serious problems in the years ahead.

 - Try them on: Put them in your shoes and try them out.
 Walk around in them a bit and notice your comfort level.
 If they aren’t comfortable now, they’re not going to be after you break them in.

 - Bring all your shoes: If an insert doesn’t fit well, it does you no good.
-Bring all of the shoes you plan to wear the inserts in and make the choice that works best for all of them.
+Please bring all of the shoes you plan to wear the inserts in and choose what works best for all of them.
 The insert should fit the contours of your shoe.

 - Fit your purpose: You need a different type if you’re running a marathon versus if you stand at work all day.
 Make sure they match your needs.

-- Consider your health: If you’re diabetic or have circulation issues, an over-the-counter option may not be best for you.
+- Consider your health: If you have diabetes or have circulation issues, an over-the-counter option may not be best for you.
 You have an increased risk of infection and foot ulcers, so your inserts should fit perfectly.